brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 14 bht.md

 # Ephesians 4:14 Commentary Help Text

 ## BHT:
-Believers are warned not to remain children in their understanding and faith, constantly susceptible to the influence of false teachings.
-Just as ships without a fixed course are tossed about by every wind, those who lack solid knowledge of Christ are easily swayed by the changing philosophies and doctrines of others.
-These deceitful teachings, presented with cunning and manipulation, aim to lead believers astray and cloud their judgment.
-It is crucial to anchor oneself in the truth of God's Word and be discerning, as the enemies of Christ employ clever tactics to deceive and mislead.
+Christians must endeavor to grow in their understanding and maturity.
+They should not remain as children, swayed easily by different teachings, but instead should strive for discernment and stability.
+They should be anchored in the knowledge of Christ, not at the mercy of every passing doctrine.
+The danger lies in being tossed to and fro, like a ship in a storm, influenced by the deceitful cunning of others who manipulate the truth.
+It is important to be steadfast and unwavering in the face of such deception.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: